mindspore-ai/docs/tutorials/source_en/custom_program/operation/op_custom_aot.md

 In the above example, we need to note the following:

 - According to the MindSpore specifications, dynamic shape inputs includes two cases: the dynamic shape case and the dynamic rank case, with corresponding shape inputs as follows:
     - dynamic shape: If the size of a certain dimension of the input is unknown, it is represented by -1.
-For example, the shape of the input is [1024, -1, 1024], which indicates that the input is a three-dimensional tensor with dimensions of 1024 and -1 for the second dimension;
+For example, the shape of the input is [1024, -1, 1024], which indicates that the input is a three-dimensional tensor, with the first and third dimensions having a length of 1024 and the second dimension having an unknown length;
     - dynamic rank: The number of dimensions of the input is unknown, and the shape of the input is fixed as [-2, ].
 - To support C++ shape inference functions, we need to handle cases when inputs are either dynamic shape or dynamic rank.
 For example, in the above example, if the input is of dynamic rank, the output will also be of dynamic rank.
 Therefore, when we find that the input is [-2, ], we directly return [-2, ].
 - For scenarios where the output shape depends on attributes, you can use the `extra->Attr<T>(std::string name)` template interface to obtain attributes.